trezor/trezor-test-scenarios/suite/DISCRETE-MODE.md

 ➡️ Account balances and graphs vanishes and appears
 4. Click EYE icon in top right corner few times.\
-➡️ Account balances and graphs vanishes and appears, Dashboard / Security / Discreet mode status is changing accordingly 5.Try to use both switches in same test step. \
+➡️ Account balances and graphs vanishes and appears, Dashboard / Security / Discreet mode status is changing accordingly
+5. Try to use both switches in same test step. \
 ➡️ Check that they behave correctly and they inverted